SpaceBuckets/SpaceBuckets/static/docs/plant-species/plant-species.md

     Over the years, bucketeers have experimented with many plant species, like strawberry, potatoes, wasabi and even an avocado sapling.
 Expanding the bucket plant portfolio is a good cause!"
 o: "12"
-d: "DIY indoor gardens can be used to grow all species of plants, specially those that are naturally short or react well to training."
+d: "DIY indoor gardens can be used to grow all species of plants, specially those that are naturally short or react well to training.
+Plants like cannabis, hot peppers, cherry tomatoes, and leafy herbs are all very recommended!"